mark-joyce/Milestone1/README.md

 ## Credits

 ### Content
-- All the written content in the Landing, Services, Methods, Portfolio and Contact section were written by me with the [Montserrat font.](https://fonts.google.com/specimen/Montserrat?selection.family=Montserrat)
+- All the written content in the Landing, Services, Methods, Portfolio and Contact section were written by me with the [Montserrat font.](https://fonts.google.com/specimen/Montserrat?selection.family=Montserrat) and some icons from [here.](https://fontawesome.com/icons)

 ### Media
 - [Canva](https://www.canva.com/) was used to create the agency's logo, and the logo's of the 'made up' businesses in the portfolio section.